 - Bic or Zippo type Lighter Campers that are flying in will need to bring cash to be able to purchase locally.

 - Ferrocerium Rod (Ferro Rod) Fire Starter Rod We do not need anything but the rod, no striker, no magnesium rod or block, a handle is not necessary.
 What we use is ½ inch diameter 6 inches in length with a lanyard hole and mil-spec.
 The large diameter and length aid is used.
 All campers and students will become skilled using this tool

 - Altoids Sized Tin Bring two, we will use these to make tinder in on one to keep wooden matches in (we will supply the matches for those flying.

 - Ziploc bags (3 or more)

-- Roll of Dog Poop Bags Yep what you think they will use it for is what it will be used for.
-We will be in a nature setting in the wilderness and the campers and students we will learn and practice leave no trace.
+- Roll of Dog Poop Bags Yep, what you think they will use it for is what it will be used for.
+We will be in a natural setting in the wilderness and the campers and students will learn and practice to leave no trace.